 - and more.

-According to the Bureau of Labor Statistics, employment of accountants and auditors is projected to grow 10 percent from 2016 to 2026, which is faster than the average for all occupations.
-The median annual wage for accountants and auditors was $70,500 in May 2018.
+According to the Bureau of Labor Statistics, employment of accountants and auditors is projected to grow 6 percent from 2021 to 2031.
+The median annual wage for accountants and auditors was $77,250 in May 2021.